tomichj/authenticate/README.md

 To perform authentication use:

 * authenticate(params) - authenticate a user with credentials in params, return user if correct.
-`params[:session][:email]` and `params[:session][:password]` are required for the :email authentication strategy. `params[:session][:username]` and `params[:session][:password]` are required for the :username authentication strategy.
+`params[:session][:email]` and `params[:session][:password]` are required Authenticate's :email auth strategy.
+`params[:session][:username]` and `params[:session][:password]` are required for
+Authenticate's :username auth strategy.

 * login(user, &block) - log in the just-authenticated user.
-Login will run all rules as provided in the configuration, such as timeout_in detection, max_session_lifetime, etc. You can provide a block to this method to handle the result.
+Login will run all rules specified in your Authenticate initializer configuration, such as timeout_in detection, max_session_lifetime, etc. You can provide a block to this method to handle the result of the login.
 Your block will receive either {SuccessStatus} or {FailureStatus}.

-An example session controller:
+An example session controller to handle authentication:

 ```ruby
 class SessionsController < ActionController::Base